Joséphine, Empress of France

 |Timezone||LMT m61w05 (is local mean time)|

-French royalty with her marriage to Napoleon Bonaparte on 3/08/1796 at the beginning of his fame as a conqueror.
+French royalty with her marriage to Napoleon Bonaparte on 8 March 1796 at the beginning of his fame as a conqueror, thus making her the first Empress of the French.

-By 1795, Josephine was the queen of Parisian society at the side of Napoleon.
-They were harmonious up to 1804, when their marriage began to suffer strain.
+The coronation ceremony, officiated by Pope Pius VII, took place at Notre Dame de Paris, on 2 December 1804.
+Josephine became the queen of Parisian society at the side of Napoleon.
+They were harmonious until their marriage began to suffer strain.
 Josephine could not give him the son he wanted, and her extravagances became wearing.
 Her husband grew callous toward her and found his pleasures with other women.
-After the campaign of 1809, he divorced her.
+After the campaign of 1809, he divorced her on 10 January 1810.

-Josephine retired to La Malmaison, near Paris, where she had a dignified retirement and maintained a friendly relationship with Napoleon.
-She died there on 5/29/1814.
+Josephine retired to Rueil-Malmaison, Île-de-France, near Paris, where she had a dignified retirement and maintained a friendly relationship with Napoleon.
+She died there on 29 May 1814.

 - spouse relationship with Bonaparte, Napoléon I (born 15 August 1769)

-- Relationship : Marriage 1779 (First marriage Viscount Alexandre Beauharnais)
+- Relationship : Marriage 13 December 1779 (First marriage to Viscount Alexandre Beauharnais)

 - Relationship : Begin significant relationship 1788 (Affair with Hippolyte Charles)